maptimebmore/osm-presentation/osm-mapping.md

 .font-small-middle[
 1. Go to https://tasks.openstreetmap.us or https://tasks.hotosm.org
 1. Pick a task that is at the **BEGINNER** level with a low **% Mapped**
-1. Read Instructions, then: Map, Select A Random Task, Start Mapping, iD Editor Start Editing.
+1. Instructions, then: Map, Select A Random Task, Start Mapping, iD Editor Start Editing.
 1. When done editing in iD Editor **review** and **save** your edits, tag with #maptimebmore, then return to the Task page and select one of the options to stop editing.
 .image-small[![stop editing](./images/stop-editing.png)]
 ]